hgarciaospina/food-court/README.md

           password: <your-password>
    ```
 5. After the tables are created execute src/main/resources/data.sql content to populate the database
+6. To manage the database, DBeaver 23.0.3 was used.
-6. Open Swagger UI and search the /auth/login endpoint and login with userDni: 123, password: 1234
+7. Open Swagger UI and search the /auth/login endpoint and login with email: pedro@gmail.com, password: Pedro1999*
+8. The user pedro@gmail has role = 2 that corresponds to owner, if you want him to be an administrator you must change by database in the user table to id_role = 2 for id_role = 1.
 <!-- USAGE -->
 ## Usage